Frantz Benjamin

 Frantz Benjamin is a Canadian politician and poet, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 He represents the electoral district of Viau as a member of the Quebec Liberal Party.
-He is the third vice-president of the MNA since the 29^{th} of november 2022.
+He is the third vice-president of the National Assembly since 29 November 2022.

+Municipal Politics

+Benjamin was a member of the Commission scolaire de la Pointe-de-l'Île from 1998 to 2012.

+Benjamin was first elected to the Montreal City Council in 2009 defeating incumbent city councillor Soraya Martinez Ferrada.

-Benjamin formerly served as a member of Montreal City Council and the chairman of the city council, representing the district of Saint-Michel in the borough of Villeray–Saint-Michel–Parc-Extension.
-Formerly associated with the Union Montreal political party, he resigned on October 30, 2012 in protest against the allegations of corruption surrounding mayor Gérald Tremblay at the Charbonneau commission hearings.
+Benjamin formerly served as a member of Montreal City Council and the chairman (Speaker) of the city council, representing the district of Saint-Michel in the borough of Villeray–Saint-Michel–Parc-Extension.
+He was also the first black person to be speaker of the city council.
+Formerly associated with the Union Montreal political party, he resigned on October 30, 2012, in protest against the allegations of corruption surrounding mayor Gérald Tremblay at the Charbonneau commission hearings.
 He sat as an independent councillor until June 2013, when he reaffiliated with the new Équipe Denis Coderre.